> Academics > Course

 HCMG 4301 (3-3-0) Advanced Management Seminar in Health Care (S-L)

 This course introduces the student to the basic characteristics of the U.S. health care system.
 An in-depth review of selected operational and functional aspects of health care administration focuses on contemporary issues in a fast-changing environment.
 Emphasis is given to the critical roles and functions of health care administrators at various levels and types of different health care delivery systems.
 A comparative review of international health care delivery systems examines differences and commonalities in the United States, Canada, and Western Europe.
 This course contains a field-based service-learning component.
-Fall.
+Fall, Online.

 Prerequisite: MANA 3301, HCMG 3301, HCMG 3310, HCMG 3320, HCMG 3330, HCMG 3340.